citp/privacy-policy-historical/o/on/onl/onlinethreatalerts.com.md

-> *The following text is extracted and transformed from the onlinethreatalerts.com privacy policy that was archived on 2015-04-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150407075928id_/http%3A//www.onlinethreatalerts.com/privacy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the onlinethreatalerts.com privacy policy that was archived on 2015-10-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151006040244id_/http%3A//www.onlinethreatalerts.com/privacy.aspx) for the most accurate reproduction.*

 # Privacy Policy - Online Threat Alerts

-This document details important information regarding the use and disclosure of User Data collected on this website.
+This document details important information regarding the use and disclosure of user data collected on this website.

-The security of your Data is very important to this website and as such we take all appropriate steps to limit the risk that it may be lost, damaged or misused.
+The security of your data is very important to us and as such we take all appropriate steps to limit the risk that it may be lost, damaged or misused.

 DATA COLLECTED